Download WVMHA’s Equipment Guidelines for a full list of equipment.

 Fit Tip: Ask your kid to shake their head “no”.
 If the helmet moves around more than their head, it’s too big.

 Are not yet mandatory.
 Some players do wear mouth guards and we recommend you consult your dentist or family doctor regarding the benefits or hazards.
-If your child does wear a mouth guard it is recommended the guard is secured to the face mask to avoid being swallowed.
+If your child does wear a mouth guard it is recommended the guard is secured to the face mask.

 All kids need to wear a Kevlar neck protector.
 The less expensive model is stiffer and is more likely to stay in position.